 - These deadly caterpillars are universal feeders and can eat leaves of multiple types of trees including maple, oak, palms, and chestnuts.

-- This venomous caterpillar has a potent poison that destroys blood cells.
+- This poisonous caterpillar has a potent poison that destroys blood cells.
 Even a small prick from the poisonous spine can cause asthma, stomachache, and bleeding.

 - When attacked, the saddleback tries to shorten its stocky body as much as possible, putting the blackthorns with spine forward.